Expert Opinion Panel

 FTB Part B is just for one-income households, so many single parents qualify for this additional payment as well.

-The maximum rate of FTB Part A is $186.20 per child aged under 13 and $242.20 per child aged 13 – 19 per fortnight.
-Children aged 16 and over must be studying for you to get FTB Part A for them.
+The maximum rate of Family Tax benefit Part A is now $191.24 for a child 0 to 12 years and $248.78 for a child 13 to 19 years.
+Children aged 16 – 19 must be studying for you collect FTB Part A.

 How much are child-care benefits for single parents?